aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-02/_index.md

 ## Structure

-Each week is divided into three classes just like they are divided here on this website.
+During the first period, each week is divided into three classes just like they are divided here on this website.

 - **Mondays:** A thematic lecture that provides context for the topic of the course.
 Also presents the assignmnets and deliverables for each week.
 - **Thursdays:** First technical lesson of the week.
 Focuses on the coding side.